 It is easy to see that $\pi = [\pi_{00}, \pi_{01},\pi_{10},\pi_{11}] $ satisfies the equation $ \pi Q^{(1,2)}=\pi$.
 We thus have \begin{itemize}\item $\lim\limits_{t \to \infty}P(Z_{1,t}=1)=\pi_{10}+\pi_{11}=\rho, \lim\limits_{t \to \infty}P(Z_{2,t}=1)=\pi_{01} + \pi_{11}=\rho$, \item $\lim\limits_{t \to \infty}P(Z_{1,t}=0)=\pi_{00} + \pi_{01}=\sigma, \lim\limits_{t \to \infty}P(Z_{2,t}=0)=\pi_{00} + \pi_{10}=\sigma$. \end{itemize} Also using \eqref{eq:homoU} with $M=1$, we have for $i=1,2$ that

-Hence, irrespective of the used interaction matrix, the asymptotic marginal (one-fold) distributions and urn compositions for the $\IPCN(1,2)$ system are the same as for the single (memory one) P\'{o}lya urn studied in~\cite{finite}.
+Hence, irrespective of the used interaction matrix, the asymptotic marginal (one-fold) distributions and urn compositions for the $\IPCN(1,2)$ system are the same as for the single (memory one) P\'{o}lya urn studied in~\cite{finite}; this result is proved in general in Theorem~\ref{thm:homoipcn} below.
 We, however, next observe that the asymptotic $2$-fold draw distributions for the $\IPCN(1,2)$ urns do not match their counterparts for the single P\'{o}lya urn process of~\cite{finite}.
 Indeed, the 2-fold (joint) distribution vector of the single-urn (stationary) P\'{o}lya Markov chain in~\cite{finite} is given~by

-Furthermore, for the homogeneous $\IPCN(1,2)$ system, the joint probability $P(Z_{1,t}=a_{1},Z_{2,t}=b_{1})$ for urn~1 of the homogeneous $\IPCN(1,2)$ system is given by
+Furthermore, for the homogeneous $\IPCN(1,2)$ system, the joint probability $P(Z_{1,t}=a_{1},Z_{1,t+1}=b_{1})$ for urn~1 of the homogeneous $\IPCN(1,2)$ system is given by